Bolshoi Theatre: Major rebuilding and renovation (2005–2011)

 From July 2005 to October 2011 the theatre was closed for restoration.
 The building, whose architecture combines three different styles, was damaged and a quick renovation seemed to be necessary.

 Repairs were initially estimated at 15 billion rubles ($610 million) but engineers found that more than 75% of the structure was unstable, According to The Moscow Times, the true cost may have been double that, and Der Spiegel quotes a figure of $1.1 billion.
 The rebuilding and renovation was funded entirely by the federal government.

 During the long period of reconstruction, the company continued to mount productions, with performances held on the New Stage and on the stage of the Great Kremlin Palace.

-The renovation included restoring acoustics to the original quality (which had been lost during the Soviet Era), as well as restoring the original Imperial decor of the Bolshoi.
+The renovation included restoring acoustics to the original quality (which had been lost during the Soviet era), as well as restoring the original imperial decor of the Bolshoi.
+After the renovation, the theater has a maximum capacity of 1,740 seats.
 Finally, on 28 October 2011, the Bolshoi Theatre re-opened with a concert featuring international artists and the ballet and opera companies.
 The first staged opera, Ruslan and Lyudmila, followed soon after.